 Friends & foes

-Although the head of the Secret Service appears in the first two James Bond novels, Moonraker is the first time the reader encounters him outside his office.
+M is the head of the Secret Service and while he appears in the first two James Bond novels, Moonraker is the first time the reader encounters him outside his office.
 Bond joins him for dinner at his private member’s club, Blades, prior to partnering him against Sir Hugo Drax at bridge.
 As the result Ian Fleming has a better opportunity to expand the character, including his food and drink preferences.

 Gala Brand is a Special Branch agent who is working on the Moonraker project to help ensure its success.
 Although she is attracted to Bond, she makes it clear she is not interested.
 Only at the end of the novel does Bond learn she is engaged to a detective inspector and is to be married the following day.